I get to work for a woman. And not any woman, but a woman who started and runs her own business. She is a boss. And she is a woman.

 Why So Few Women Leaders?

-I continue to be amazed by just how few women leaders we have in our world as the stats reveal.
+I continue to be amazed by just how few women leaders we have in our world.
 Women are not making it to the top in any profession.
 As Sheryl Sandberg, COO of Facebook, reveals in her book Lean In and reiterates in her Ted Talk:

-- In the public sector, of 190 heads of state, 9 are women
+- In the public sector, of 190 heads of state, nine are women

 - In the corporate sector, women at the top in C-suite are 15-16%